fscorrupt/Posterizarr/README.md

     - `AssetPath`: Path to store generated posters.
     - `magickinstalllocation`: Path to ImageMagick installation location where `Magick.exe` is located.
+    - `maxLogs`: Number of Logs folders you want to have.
     - `font`: Font file name.
     - `backgroundfont`: Background font file name.
     - `overlayfile`: Overlay file name.